joseeden/KodeKloud_Engineer_Labs/README.md

 This repository contains all my notes for the past Kodekloud tasks - which are done in a live Linux environment.
 For each task, a set of instructions are given.
 The documentations for the servers are also provided.

+Each tasks are scored with varying points depending on the difficulty.

 I finished 55 Systems Administration tasks before I finally reached 25000 points.
 After that, I was promoted to 'Devops Engineer' level where my next goal is to reach 100,000 points.
-Each tasks are scored with varying points, depending on the difficulty.

 ## Systems Administrator ##